GeospatialCentroid/bird_flu_cattle/README.md

    - ID: the cow ID or other cow identifier
    - CURRENT PEN: a number specifying the pen the cow is currently in
    - TO PEN: a number specifying the pen the cow is moving to
-   - EVENT: a reason for moving the cow (note that 'FLU' and 'WELL') are used to drive a visual representation of cows in the current application
+   - EVENT: a reason for moving the cow (note that 'FLU' and 'WELL' denote sick and recovered cows, respectively) are used to drive a visual representation of cows in the current application
    - DATE: the day the event and movement occurred, using format M/D/YY

 Additional columns can be added, though they will appear in the table view only.